dodona-edu/dodona-edu.github.io/en/tested/README.md

 - Exercises on generic concepts that are found in (almost) all programming languages.
 - Exercises that focus on algorithms or high-level programming concepts, not on specific syntax or constructs of programming languages.

-TESTed is less suitable for exercises that focus on syntax or concepts for a specific programming language.
+TESTed is thus less suitable for exercises that focus on syntax or concepts for a specific programming language.
 For example, exercises on C pointers won't work well with TESTed.

 ## Getting started